All Episodes

 This relevant in a race for the U.S. Senate.

-This is Governor Crest.
+This is Governor Crist.

-It's very important that people who put themselves up for public office understand that they're asking for the trust of those individuals.
+It's very important that people who put themselves up for public office understand that they're asking for the trust of those individuals they're asking to vote for them.

-The speaker just misspoke yet again.
+The Speaker just misspoke yet again.

 He said all these things have been accounted for.

-There are thirty-four thousand dollars in expenses from that six hundred thousand dollar slush fund that have not been accounted for.
+There are $34,000 in expenses from that $600,000 slush fund that have not been accounted for.

 We don't know where the money went.